Japan Restoration Party: Merger with the Sunrise Party

 After much discussion, on 17 November 2012 Ishihara and Hashimoto decided to merge their parties, with Ishihara becoming the head of the Japan Restoration Party.
 Your Party would not join the party, nor would Tax Cuts Japan, as the latter party's opposition to any increase in the consumption tax did not match the JRP's policy in favour of an increase.
-Following Hashimoto's controversial remarks on the issue of "comfort woman during World War II, Yoshimi Watanabe announced that Your Party had decided to end their planned alliance for the upcoming Upper House elections.
+Following Hashimoto's controversial remarks on the issue of comfort women during World War II, Yoshimi Watanabe announced that Your Party had decided to end their planned alliance for the upcoming Upper House elections.

 Split with former Sunrise members

 On May 28, 2014, co-leaders Hashimoto and Shintarō Ishihara agreed to split the party after many internal differences and a proposed merger with the Unity Party, especially their differences regarding the Constitution of Japan.
 The division is to be in accordance with the Political Parties Subsidies Act in order to split the subsidies each group receives.

 Ishihara's followers created a new party, the Party for Future Generations (次世代の党, Jisedai no tō), led by Takeo Hiranuma.
 The party launched with 19 representatives and 3 councilors on 1 August 2014, the day after the formalities of the "dissolution" of the Japan Restoration Party.
 Hashimoto's followers relaunched a new Japan Restoration Party, which has a similar organization to the old one.
 Hashimoto's Japan Restoration Party planned to unite with the Unity Party within 1–2 months.
 Upon the division of the party, two representatives chose to join neither group, and became independents.